W88

-The W88 is an American thermonuclear warhead, with an estimated yield of 475 ktonTNT, and is small enough to fit on MIRVed missiles.
-The W88 was designed at the Los Alamos National Laboratory in the 1970s.
-In 1999, the director of Los Alamos who had presided over its design described it as "the most advanced U.S. nuclear warhead".
-As of 2021, the latest version is called the W88 ALT 370, the first unit of which came into production on 1 July, 2021, after 11 years of development.
-The Trident II submarine-launched ballistic missile (SLBM) can be armed with up to eight W88 warheads (Mark 5 re-entry vehicle) or twelve 100 kt W76 warheads (Mark 4 re-entry vehicle), but it is limited to eight warheads under the Strategic Offensive Reductions Treaty.
+The W88 is an American thermonuclear warhead, with an estimated yield of 475 ktonTNT, and is small enough to fit on missiles with multiple independently targetable reentry vehicles (MIRV).
+The W88 was designed at the Los Alamos National Laboratory in the 1970s and first placed into service in 1989.
+The director of Los Alamos who had presided over its development described it as "the most advanced U.S. nuclear warhead".
+The latest version is the W88 ALT 370, the first unit of which came into production on 1 July 2021, after 11 years of development.
+The Trident II, a submarine-launched ballistic missile (SLBM) can be armed with up to eight W88 warheads.

 History

 Much of the work was done on the warhead by Los Alamos National Laboratory before the introduction of the Threshold Test Ban Treaty in 1976.
 A production run of 4000 to 5000 warheads was initially envisioned but production was halted after the November 1989 raid on the Rocky Flats Plant by the FBI.
 Consideration was given to restarting production but the program was terminated in January 1992.
 Final production was approximately 400 warheads.